Registration and Fees

-- Students enrolled in JHSPH degree and certificate programs can register online via SIS Self-Service.
+- Students enrolled in the Bloomberg School degree and certificate programs can register online via SIS Self-Service.

 - Degree-seeking students and certificate students registering after the deadline must request assistance from the Office of Student Enrollment and Account Management (SEAM).

 Non-degree Students and Non-credit Students

-- New Institute Participants: If you are not enrolled in a degree program at JHSPH and have not previously taken a course at JHSPH, please follow the registration instructions for new students found on the Continuing Education Student Service website.
+- New Institute Participants: If you are not enrolled in a degree program at the Bloomberg School and have not previously taken a course at the Bloomberg School, please follow the registration instructions for new students found on the Continuing Education Student Service website.

 - Continuing/Returning, Non-degree Students: Continuing Special Students Limited (SSLs) who have previously enrolled in credit courses at the Bloomberg School are able to register for Institute courses by logging into SIS using their JHED-ID and password.
 If you wish to register for Institute courses not for credit, please visit the Non-Degree Application page.

 - Individuals who are not enrolled in a degree or certificate program at the Bloomberg School should be aware that there is a limit of 16 credits that may be taken as Special Students Limited.

-- Students enrolled in other JHU degree programs outside JHSPH should be aware that interdivisional registrations are not permitted for the Winter Institute.
+- Students enrolled in other JHU degree programs outside the Bloomberg School should be aware that interdivisional registrations are not permitted for the Winter Institute.